jasonsjones/singly-linked-list/README.md

-**I wholehearedly acknowledge that the basic data structure space is populated with well-written code and efficient implementations, and one could easily grab one of those libraries and use it with their project.
+**I wholehearedly acknowledge that the basic data structure space is populated with well-written code and efficient implementations, and one could easily grab one of those libraries and integrate it with their project.
 However, the main difference between those libraries/implementations and this one is that this is the best implementation I have ever written.
 My hope is that someone else will find this as useful as I do.
 But understand, this code, or end product, is not